truenas/documentation/content/SCALE/SCALETutorials/SystemSettings/Services/UPSServicesSCALE.md

 - software storage solutions
 ---

 An Uninterruptible Power Supply (UPS) is a power backup system that ensures continuous electricity during outages, preventing downtime and damage.
+For critical systems, consider using hybrid storage solutions to complement UPS.

 {{< include file="/static/includes/NUTsupport.md" >}}